 Then, move straight to the last three strings:

 No doubt, it’s boring.
 But this is one you should do a lot of, until you can work up some speed and get every grueling note to come out clean.
 Once you do, we can change things up a bit.

 Try the following shape:

-We can lengthen the exercise by dropping a whole step at the fifth string pattern.
+We can lengthen the exercise by dropping a whole step at the fifth string pattern, such as:

 Simple enough, but let’s move into something a little more challenging.

 In this run we’re using two patterns and simply moving them.
 Here’s a short example:

 We can move the shape in either direction to expand the exercise.
 I’ve chosen to go up one whole step to the seventh fret.
 Let’s complicate things a bit more:

 This time we’re descending on the first string, then arppegiating an A major chord.
 For the second segment, the descent occurs on the second string, while the chord is an E major that omits the open E root note.
 Let’s continue working on our descending speed using a different pattern entirely.

 Try a descending shape with a little more horizontal (fret-to-fret) movement.
 This shape uses the beginning of the previous tab, but then changes the descending interval, moving laterally on each string.